MeshMapper/MeshMapper_WebClient/docs/DEVELOPMENT_REQUIREMENTS.md

 #### Debug Log Tagging Convention

 All debug log messages **MUST** include a descriptive tag in square brackets immediately after `[DEBUG]` that identifies the subsystem or feature area.
-This enables easier filtering and understanding of debug output.
+This enables easier filtering and understanding [...]

 **Format:** `[DEBUG] [TAG] Message here`